 Figure 9 illustrates the two-dimensional spread of average tract densities (DENSITY) and average CBSA populations (METPOP10) for all 2010 PUMAs.
-The point colors also indicate the metro/nonmetro class of each PUMA.
-The overall distribution mirrors closely the conceptual model in Figure 4: the upper right contains PUMAs with high densities in large metro areas; the lower right contains PUMAs with low densities in large metro areas; the lower left contains PUMAs with low densities and outside (or mostly outside) of any CBSA; and as expected, the upper left is empty, indicating that PUMAs with dense populations occur only in or around medium-to-large CBSAs.
+The point colors indicate the metro/nonmetro class of each PUMA.
+The overall distribution mirrors closely the conceptual model in Figure 4: the upper right contains PUMAs with high densities in large metro areas; the lower right contains PUMAs with low densities in large metro areas; the lower left contains PUMAs with low densities and outside (or mostly outside) of any CBSA; and as expected, the upper left is empty, indicating that PUMAs with high average densities occur only in or around medium-to-large CBSAs.

 The colors in Figure 9 indicate that most PUMAs that lie entirely within metro areas have relatively high average densities, but some have low average densities.
 Such low-density metro PUMAs may or may not fit our expectations for "rural" areas.
 They may or may not share characteristics with other low-density PUMAs.
-Similarly, some nonmetro and mixed PUMAs have moderately high densities.
-It is possible that such areas have more in common with metro PUMAs at similar densities than with nonmetro and mixed PUMAs at lower densities.
+Similarly, the nonmetro and mixed PUMAs with moderately high densities may have more in common with metro PUMAs at similar densities than with nonmetro and mixed PUMAs at lower densities.
 We believe that this two-dimensional framework offers great potential as a means to investigate such possibilities and to determine whether "concentration" or "size" are important factors, separately or together, in any study of urban-rural discrepancies.
-Because the indices are continuous measures, the framework should also be useful for distinguishing fine gradations of variation or for identifying inflection points across all densities or across all levels of the urban hierarchy.
+Because the indices are continuous measures, the framework also makes it possible to distinguish fine gradations of variation and to identify inflection points across all densities or across all levels of the urban hierarchy.

 Figure 9.
 Relationships among three urbanization indices for 2010 PUMAs.
+Labels identify the four Texas example PUMAs.